 It is assumed that the student is familiar with basic, undergraduate statistics, APA format, and so on.
-If not, or you wish to "brush-up", please consult my book Thinking with Data; the latest edition is always available free online at http://people.uleth.ca/~vokey/pdf/thinking.pdf, and also may be purchased at the university bookstore for the cost of printing.
+If not, or you wish to "brush-up", please consult my book co-authored with Dr. Allen Thinking with Data; the latest edition is always available free online at http://people.uleth.ca/~vokey/pdf/thinking.pdf, and also may be purchased from the university bookstore.